zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 Well, if you’re not already good at it or if you’re not really into it, __maybe it’s not your thing, focus on the thing that you are really into.__

+This is [[ironic]], but the first person to actually point out my real specific knowledge was my mother.